-- When FREE\MODE\DYNAMIC\EXP\PEDAL\CC is set to 1, the CCs sent will depend on the selected track numbers.
-This allows you to control Ableton parameters according to the position in the clip grid (see Table 10M.1.
-Correspondence of the MIDI NOTES WITH THEIR NUMBER to see the values sent).
-You can for example control the pan of the tracks or any effects on it. - When the FREE\MODE\DYNAMIC\EXP\PEDAL\CC parameter is set to 0 (default): the CCs sent will be static and will no longer depend on the selected track numbers.
+- When FREE_MODE_DYNAMIC_EXP_PEDAL_CC is set to 1, the CCs sent will depend on the selected track numbers.
+This allows you to control Ableton parameters according to the position in the clip grid (see Table 101.1.
+Correspondence of the MIDI notes with their number to see the values sent).
+You can for example control the pan of the tracks or any effects on it.

+When the FREE_MODE_DYNAMIC_EXP_PEDAL_CC parameter is set to 0 (default): the CCs sent will be static and will no longer depend on the selected track numbers.

 You are then free to assign CCs to controllers via the Midi Map (10G.
-ASSIGNING AN EXPRESSION PEDAL OR A SWITCH TO AN ABLETON CONTROLLER).
-Remember to move the pedalboard selection to have the CC values reflecting the selected track in case FREE\MODE\DYNAMIC\EXP\PEDAL\CC=1.
+Assigning an expression pedal or a switch to an Ableton controller).
+Remember to move the pedalboard selection to have the CC values increment according to the selected track in case FREE_MODE_DYNAMIC_EXP_PEDAL_CC=1.

-Free mode: Behavior of the A-B-C-D buttons
+5. Free mode: Behavior of the A-B-C-D buttons